Keeping Rotherham Safe

 Here are the key areas we’re working on to make Rotherham safer.
 We want you to feel safe in your local area and we’re working together on these priorities every day in your community.

-We're preventing domestic violence and abuse, stalking and harassment, forced marriage, honour-based violence and female genital mutilation.
+We're preventing Domestic and Sexual Abuse, stalking and harassment, forced marriage, honour-based violence, and female genital mutilation.
+We're working with partners to protect women and girls from male violence.
 We're supporting victims to get help and rebuild their lives.

 What is the Rotherham community safety partnership?